greatislander/looseleaf/src/components/elements/04-link/README.md

 Two variant styles for links are provided:

-1. Links with the `aria-current="page"` attribute receive a double underline.
+1. Links with the `aria-current="page"` attribute (which link to the current page) receive a double underline.
 2. Links with a `.button` class are given the appearance of a button.